|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Your chance of getting malaria increases dramatically if prevention steps are not taken.

 Symptoms usually begin within 10 days to 4 weeks after being bitten by an infected mosquito.
+They may take longer to develop if you took medications to prevent malaria.
 Symptoms may include:

 Seek medical care right away if you suspect malaria or if you have traveled to an area of the world where malaria occurs.